grafana/developer-advocacy/projects/Grafana Office Hours/GOH - Loki Adaptive Logs.md

 		- Volume
 		- Pattern
 - Dogfooding: How has it gone since we've turned it on for our own production stack?
 	- How did you convince teams to let you turn it on?
+(How did you build trust in this feature?)
 	- Have there been any major issues that you've had to resolve?
 	- What are some conservative settings that you'd recommend a team start with?
 	- Which logs do you recommend starting to drop?
-	-
+	- Are there logs you recommend never dropping?
 - What's next?
 	- Adaptive Metrics is also out
 	- Adaptive Traces?
 Adaptive Profiles?
+	- How do you think AL should work with distributed tracing?
+	- How could AI/ML be used to improve AL?
 - Outro
 	- If people want to learn more about this topic, where should they go?
 	-